 Moreover, the dismal fate of Kaskaskia was already being written by the Mississippi River.
 In 1765 a visiting British captain observed that the river was dangerous with banks collapsing and logs and debris being carried by the downstream current with tremendous force.

-In 1778 the Americans laid claim to Kaskaskia, led by William Clark (subsequently of Lewis and Clark expedition fame).
-He and his men left Kaskaskia in 1780.
-Now Kaskaskia was without a government in a region that was lawless.
+In 1778 the Americans laid claim to Kaskaskia, led by George Rogers Clark (older brother of William Clark who subsequently would be eponymous in the Lewis and Clark expedition).
+George Rogers Clark was commissioned by Patrick Henry to fight the British and their Indian allies for the strategic area at the Ohio and Mississippi Rivers, including the towns of Kaskaskia and Cahokia.
+George Rogers Clark and his men left Kaskaskia in 1780, leaving Kaskaskia without a government in a region that was lawless.
 It’s been written that gangs of thugs made corrupt alliances with merchants and land speculators and intimidated the still French population of town.
 Over the next ten years the formerly prosperous town descended into chaos.
 Leading citizens left.
 Population declined.

 In 1785 the Mississippi River flooded drastically, damaging every building in Kaskaskia – a portent of worse to come.